 The third challenge is the Digital Gap.
 Digital gap refers to the situation where people lives in different areas or with different social background actually causing the digital finance experience to be different due to the characteristics of their background causing a gap in the service they received.
-Urban area and rural area are one aspect, the same service will be received differently because of the different level of financial education and economic situation in the areas.
-Also, the difference in financial infrastructure is another type of digital gap.
+Urban area and rural area are one aspect, the same service will be received differently because of the different levels of financial education and economic situation in the areas.
+Also, the differences in financial infrastructure is another type of digital gap.
 People who live in areas with poorer financial infrastructure is more likely to be excluded from the digital financial service.
-Some companies are trying to breach the gap by providing people from such areas the first loan of their household.
+Some companies are trying to bridge the gap by providing people from such areas the first loan of their household.
 The first loan is very important.
 Their behavior on the first loan will largely decide their credit rating which determines whether or not they can get a second or third loan in the future.
 The gap between those who have and those who don’t have a smart phone is another type of digital gap which is quite self-explanatory.
 The current digital financial service is mainly designed for those who have smart phones excluding those who don’t have one.
 But this in China is only limited to specific areas.
 Some elder people are also excluded by the digital financial service because they are not very good with new technology.
 Other gaps include educated people between people with limited education, even between those who have better financial literacy and those who don’t have.
 The digital gap is one of the key challenges for financial inclusion.

 The last challenge is data security.
-The key questions to ask are 1. are the data collection process of companies legitimate?
-2. how to protect personal information from being used in a harmful way?
-3. Who is more likely to be excluded from the digital economy?
+The key questions to ask are: first, are the data collection process of companies legitimate? second, how to protect personal information from being used in a harmful way? third, Who is more likely to be excluded from the digital economy?
 These are tough questions that incur heated discussion among the government, the society, the banks, and financial institutions.
 The government is trying to draft some laws to address this.
 Data is now one of the factors for production.
 The human being at the very beginning only uses human labor as a factor for production.
 And then later land becomes another factor, followed by capital.
 It is very important.

 In my opinion, the regulators should consider data as a factor for production.
 The regulation should not affect economic development, meanwhile, it needs to protect personal information from being misused.
 And more importantly, we should decide the ownership of the data, who should own the data?
 For example, when I am browsing online, my data is being used to give my recommendations.
 It even goes to another website.
-So is that data mine or the companies’?
+So is that data mine or the company’s?
 It is an important question.
 It also relates to the division of benefits and we don’t have such laws to regulate it yet.
 Another issue is the if we treat data as a factor for production, should it be shared by different companies, be shared?
 If data is a factor for production, no companies would be willing to share it just like they would not be willing to share their capital.
 So this is a big issue.

 With this, I conclude my presentation.
 Thank you for joining me today.